 Why it's done

-- Raised red areas
+- Raised red areas, called hives.

-- Small skin sores
+- Small skin sores.

-- Multiple tiny red blood vessels
+- A number of tiny red blood vessels.

 How you prepare

-- Previous treatment for varicose veins and the results of the treatment
+- Other treatments you've had for varicose veins and the results.

 What you can expect